ChrisChicas/Python-Treasure-Chest/README.md

 # Treasure Chest
 This python Treasure Chest is a password manager/overall information storage app, where users can sign up/log in to their own accounts to manage their treasure chests
 (essentially a folder), and their treasures (passwords/other information) they wish to add to their chests!
 Treasure Chest also has a variety of other features, such as user authentication/authorization, CRUD operations, session functionality, and password hashing.
+Styled by CSS and Bootstrap, assets created by Christian Chicas.

 ## Technologies
 This is a monolithic app that was built using python & flask to handle both the front and back ends while connecting to a Postgres database.